webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-When `array` and `exists` coexist, a single query is generated to validate all values.
+When both `array` and `exists` are present, a single query validates all values.

 <a name="rule-extensions"></a>
 #### extensions:_foo_,_bar_,...

-The uploaded file's extension must be in the allowed list:
+Validates that the uploaded file extension is in the allowed list:

 ```php
 Validator::make($data, [